 There are two buckets in each compartment.
 One contains water.
 The other is for use as a toilet, to be shoved by foot, if possible, from user to user.

 These transports typically took four days to reach Auschwitz.
-One infamous transport from Greek island Corfu took 18 days.
+One infamous transport from the Greek island of Corfu took 18 days.
 Upon arrival, all of its inhabitants were dead.

 Jacki Handali and Rita Weiss survived transport and imprisonment in Auschwitz.
 Their selection experiences were similar; each describes a quick, methodical process designed to create as much compliance as possible.
 Deportees were forcibly removed from freight cars, told to leave their luggage behind, and quickly separated by sex.